A Python Package for Sampling from Copulae: clayton: Random vector generator

 \subsection{The bivariate case}

-In this subsection, we will address the problem of generating a bivariate sample from a specified joint distribution with $d = 2$.
+In this subsection, we address the problem of generating a bivariate sample from a specified joint distribution with $d=2$.
 Suppose that we want to sample a bivariate random vector $\textbf{X}$ with copula $C$.
-If the components are independents, the procedure is straightforward as we can sample in one hand from $X_0$ and from $X_1$ on the other hand.
-In the case of copula, this case is only a special one.
+In the case where the components are independent, the sampling procedure is straightforward: we can independently sample $X_0$ and $X_1$.
+However, in the general case where the copula is not the independence copula, this approach is not applicable.

-One procedure to generate a pair $(u_0,u_1)$ from $\textbf{U}$ is the conditional distribution method.
-This method is convenient if the law of $U_1$ given $U_0$ can be easily sampled.
-An interesting property of copulae is the link between the conditional distribution and the derivative of the copula function (see \cite{nelsen2007introduction}, page 41), namely
+One solution to this problem is to use the conditioning method to sample from the copula.
+This method relies on the fact that given $(U_0, U_1)$ with copula $C$, the conditonal law of $U_1$ given $U_0$ is written as:

-Thus, a convenient algorithm to simulate bivariate copula as long as the copula admits a first partial derivative with respect to its first component is given by Algorithm \ref{alg:1}.
+This allows us to first sample $U_0$ from a uniform distribution on the unit interval, and then to use the copula to generate $U_1$ given $U_0$.
+Finally, we can transform the resulting sample $(U_0, U_1)$ into the original space by applying the inverse marginal distributions $F_0^{-1}$ and $F_1^{-1}$ to $U_0$ and $U_1$ respectively.
+Thus, an algorithm for sampling bivariate copulas is given in Algorithm \ref{alg:1}.
+Algorithm \ref{alg:1} presents a procedure for generating a bivariate sample from a copula.
+The algorithm takes as input the length of the sample $n$, as well as the parameters of the copula ($\theta, \psi_1, \psi_2$).
+The output is a bivariate sample from the desired copula model, denoted ${(u_0^{(1)},u_1^{(1)}), \dots, (u_0^{(n)},u_1^{(n)})}$.
+This algorithm is applicable as long as the copula has a first partial derivative with respect to its first component.

-For the sixth step of Algorithm \ref{alg:1}, it is equivalent to find $u_1 \in [0,1]$ such that $c_{u_0}(u_1) - t_1 = 0$ holds.
-This $u_1$ always exists because for every $u \in ]0,1[$, $ 0 \leq c_{u_0}(u) \leq 1$ and that $u \mapsto c_{u_0}(u)$ is an increasing function (see Theorem 2.2.7 of \emph{op. cit.} for a proof).
-This step is solved using the \texttt{brentq} function from \textsf{SciPy} module.
-A sufficient condition in order that $C$ admits a first partial derivative in the Archimedean and extreme value case is that the generator $\varphi$ and the Pickands dependence function $A$ are continuously differentiable on $]0,1[$.
-Then the first partial derivatives of $C$ are given respectively by :
+For step 6 of the algorithm, we need to find $u_1 \in [0,1]$ such that $c_{u_0}(u_1) - t_1 = 0$ holds.
+This $u_1$ always exists because for every $u \in ]0,1[$, we have $0 \leq c_{u_0}(u) \leq 1$, and the function $u \mapsto c_{u_0}(u)$ is increasing (see Theorem 2.2.7 of \cite{nelsen2007introduction} for a proof).
+This step can be solved using the \textsf{brentq} function from the \textsf{scipy} package.
+A sufficient condition for a copula to have a first partial derivative with respect to its first component in the Archimedean and extreme value cases is that the generator $\varphi$ and the Pickands dependence function $A$ are continuously differentiable on $]0,1[$, respectively.
+In this case, the first partial derivatives of the copula are given by:

-where $t = log(u_1) / log(u_0u_1) \in (0,1)$ and $\mu(t) = A(t) - tA'(t)$.
+where $t = \ln(u_1) / \ln(u_0u_1) \in (0,1)$ and $\mu(t) = A(t) - tA'(t)$.